 What we do

-At the Fisheries Secretariat (FISH), we work towards more sustainable fisheries through information, international co-operation, capacity building and lobbying at an international level, but with a focus on the Baltic Sea region and the European Union.
+At the Fisheries Secretariat we work towards more sustainable fisheries through communication, international co-operation, capacity building and lobbying at an European level with focus on the Baltic Sea region.
 We have a particular mission to support and help other organisations, as well as the public, with information and knowledge.

 To achieve our goal, we: